opentelekomcloud-infra/api-monitoring/README.md

 ### Prerequisites

 - ansible - should be at least 2.8.1
-- python3-openstacksdk - should be at least 0.26.x
+- python-openstacksdk - should be at least 0.26.x
+- python3

 ### Inventory